HOME

 Still standing, and in use, a double pillar box outside the old Albert Road Post Office.

 The house on the left of the photo was the home and surgery of my dentist, George Armitage.
-George Armitage built a number of hovercraft at these premises ( See the aviation page).
-I would like to find out more information on his exploits!1
+George Armitage built a number of hovercraft at these premises.
+I would like to find out more information on his exploits!
+Update: I contacted the Hovercraft Club of Great Britain and I have received more information on George Armitage ( See the Aviation pages)

 This is an interesting view of the corner of Slade Lane, Albert Road & Moseley Road.
 The building on the corner was a Co-op store.
 View probably from the 20s or 30s. ( Photo via Les Cotton).